mbelveder/simple_console_games/README.md

 ### Usage examples:
 - [brain-even](https://asciinema.org/a/jiGOmoK9l74BggTW6E6CEpBUA): determine if the number is even 🧠
-- [brain-calc](https://asciinema.org/a/hwyChjqOheuYjJNP2QbvwI4yQ): calculate the result of the expression 🔢
+- [brain-calc](https://asciinema.org/a/hwyChjqOheuYjJNP2QbvwI4yQ): calculate the result of an expression 🔢
 - [brain-gcd](https://asciinema.org/a/4TDgiUaUXG4CUKCXiFbE7X5Cv): find the greater common divisor ⚖️
 - [brain-progression](https://asciinema.org/a/Fg29Tkoj4L1nA0hTos6g3xOMH): determine the missing value in a random arithmetic progression 🤔
 - [brain-prime](https://asciinema.org/a/RR1TI0BDoD1CPbP76TW96HHha): dicide if the given number is prime or not 🤯